Data Subject Access Requests

 Who are we and what do we do?

-Spectrum Mental health is an Irish owned company founded by Stuart McGoldrick and, while initially part of Spectrum Health, became an independent business in 2018.
-In August 2021 Spectrum Mental Health became a Centric company.
+Centric Mental health is an Irish owned company founded by Stuart McGoldrick and, while initially part of Centric Health, became an independent business in 2018.
+In August 2021 Centric Mental Health became a Centric company.
 Our goal is to provide every client with the appropriate mental health supports.
 We work to help clients identify and overcome their difficulties in a straightforward, individualised, and professional way.
-At Spectrum Mental Health we understand the importance of your personal or workplace mental health needs.
+At Centric Mental Health we understand the importance of your personal or workplace mental health needs.
 As the leading provider of private mental health services, our nationwide network of psychologists and psychotherapists are experienced and skilled professionals in their fields.
 We work with the best to offer you the same.

 Why have we issued this Privacy notice

 In this privacy statement, we explain what we do with the data we obtain about you.
 We recommend you carefully read this statement.
 We recognise the importance of protecting personal and confidential information in all that we do, and take care to meet our legal and other duties, including compliance with relevant law, regulations, and guidance

 - We clearly state the purposes for which we process personal data.
 We do this by means of this privacy statement.